Eugleo/Markovify.jl/README.md

 end

 # Print n sentences generated with the model
-# This function is step 3
+# This function performs step 3
 function gensentences(model, n)
     sentences = []
     # Stop only after n sentences were generated